 - Bataan can be accessed via the Northern Luzon Expressway (NLEX) and the Subic Clark Tarlac Expressway (SCTEX).
 If you take NLEX, exit to San Fernando City.

-- Take Jose Abad Santos Avenue that will pass through Guagua and Lubao.
+- Take Jose Abad Santos Avenue which will pass through Guagua and Lubao.

 - Continue to Bataan Provincial Highway.